-I spent my college years exploring my mixed-Indigenous identity through Voices of Indigenous People – a student organization that aimed to promote Indigenous culture on campus.
-As Co-President of V.I.P., I continued the legacy of providing a safe space where Indigenous college students expressed their opinions, concerns, and ideas to the community.
+I spent my college years exploring my mixed-Indigenous identity through Voices of Indigenous People – a student organization that aimed to promote Indigenous cultures with its members on and off campus in Middlebury, Vermont.
+As Co-President of V.I.P., I continued the legacy by providing a space where Indigenous college students expressed their identity, opinions, concerns, and ideas to the community at large.

-My mother told me stories of my great-grandparents, my ancestors, and my identity as heir of Wankavilka culture.
-Because of oral tradition and my independent research on Silvia Alvarez’s De Huancavilca a Comuneros, I was able to retrace my ancestral roots to the Comunero communities of Palmar de Data, Playas, El Morro, Jipijapa, and San Antonio.
+My mother told me stories of my great-grandparents, my relatives, and my ancestors.
+When she was a child, her grandparents took her and her sisters to their village during festive ceremonies, vacation breaks, and even on weekends.
+She remembers how Comuneros in a that particular village respected each others’ land while also acknowledging their lands as indivisible territory of collective Indigenous families.
+Because of oral tradition and my independent research on Silvia Alvarez’s De Huancavilca a Comuneros, I was able to understand my reality as a Guancavilca removed from my Comunero experience in the communities of Palmar de Data, Playas, El Morro, Jipijapa, and San Antonio.

-Silvia spends decades learning that Comunero life in Chanduy, El Real Alto, Santa Elena, and other comunas, are closely tied to Wankavilka heritage.
+Silvia spent decades learning Comunero life in Chanduy, El Real Alto, Santa Elena, and other Comunas, which are closely tied to each other and share a Guancavilca heritage.
 Comuneros practice oral tradition, shamanism, textile weaving, and sustain a minga system in which they practice the gift of sharing, giving, and learning from each other within the limits of their respective communities.

-However, Ecuadorian society does not fully recognize the Cholos Comuneros as Indigenous people.
-They consider the comuneros “mestizos” because they speak Spanish and practice Catholicism.
-Ecuadorians believe that comuneros have assimilated into the national mestizo identity, when in fact, this is not true.
-Comuneros explain their acculturation tactic as part of their collective culture in which their ancestors adapted new cultures in every turn of the new era for thousands of years.
-The first group of people in Santa Elena was the Vegas.
+Ecuadorian society does not fully recognize or respect Comunero Life of Santa Elena Peninsula as Indigenous people with collective rights to their territories.
+They consider them as “mestizos” because they speak Spanish and practice Catholicism.
+Ecuadorians believe Comuneros have assimilated into the national mestizo identity, when in fact, it’s the opposite.
+Comuneros explain the practice of acculturating is a millennial tactic passed down by their ancestors to adapt to the surrounding politics at every turn of a new era.
+The first group of people in Santa Elena were the Vegas.
 Then, the Vegas became the Valdivia, the Valdivia became the Chorrera, and so forth.

 Please e-mail me your questions and comments at firstname.lastname@example.org